 Go Texas Day kicks off the start of the Houston Livestock Show and Rodeo, the day before the Rodeo Parade and Rodeo Run in downtown Houston and the opening day of the World Championship of Bar-B-Que at Reliant Park.

-So, if those attractions still aren’t enough, 2023 Rodeo Houston time is perfect for checking out Houston’s nightlife after the nightly concerts finish.
+So, if those attractions still aren’t enough, 2024 Rodeo Houston time is perfect for checking out Houston’s nightlife after the nightly concerts finish.
 On the Houston Rodeo grounds, the Hideaway offers live music and dancing after the Rodeo concert.
 After the Hideaway closes, we recommend Midtown for after-hours fun.
+For a truly Texan dining experience, check out Lodgeur’s Guide to the most “Texas” restaurants in Houston.

 Nearly everyone wears Western attire to Rodeo Houston.
 For men, this tends to be a Western button down shirt, jeans, cowboy and boots.
 Women tend to wear the same, but dresses with hats and boots are common.
 Even the kids dress like cowboys and cowgirls!